giorap/download-inaturalist-observations-cal-coast/README.md

 # download-inaturalist-observations-cal-coast
- Downloading iNaturalist observations of intertidal organims on the California coast
+This R code enables to download iNaturalist observations of intertidal organims on the California coast and was used to generate the iNaturalist examples provided in Rapacciuolo et al. (2021) Oikos.